Montivagant970/Portfolio/README.md

 ### Tools:
 * **csvcleaner.py** : tool to convert semicolon delimited csv UTF-8 files from Excel into standard comma separated csv files.
 * **audio_metrics_calculator.py** : tool to calculate the duration and size of a folder of audio files.

-### Master's Thesis from the Free University of Bolzano/Bozen:
-~ work in progress: will update later ~

 ### Personal Projects:
 ~ work in progress: will update later ~